kimmoal/cybersecuritybase-project/README.md

 `<form action="/account/ted" method="POST">`

-**FIX**: userSettings should be changed to check for the currently logged in user against the user for the proposed change.
+**FIX**: AccountController.userSettings should be changed to check for the currently logged in user against the user for the proposed change.

 ### A8: CSRF is disabled